OpenBotBrain/mcu-board/README.md

 - STM32L4R5VGT6 with 640KB of RAM instead of the external ram versions (but it also supports the FMC/FSMC).
 And it is cheap, and more available than the previous ones.
+(Or the subtly better STM32L4R5VIT6)

 ### Notes